zacaryfettig/Ansible-Playbooks/Azure web app service with SQL/readme.md

-# Windows Domain Controller Deploy Playbook
+# Azure web app service with SQL
 Playbook creates a Windows web app with an SQL server

 ## Resources created in Playbook